 - Your current artistic resumé for you and the key personnel in the group.
 This document should detail your work as a professional artist only.
 Please include information on any college-level or other advanced training in the arts that you have completed.
 Do not include information about your non-arts work.

 - A list of your (or your group’s) recent performances, exhibitions, workshops, or other presentations.
 Please include the date and location of each performance.
 The list does not need to go back more than three years.

 - A list describing your work samples.
 These descriptions should include the titles and completion dates of each sample.
 If appropriate for the art form, please also include the medium and the approximate dimensions of each work.

-◦ a document containing your (or your group’s) name and contact information, followed by a short description of your group and the types of programs you offer.
-The description should not exceed 200 words in length.
+- A document containing your (or your group’s) name and contact information, followed by a short description of your group and the types of programs you offer.
+The description should not exceed 500 words in length.
 When writing your description, please review the current Roster for examples.
-Save this document as a Microsoft Word or text file on the disc.

 - One set of your current promotional materials.
 This can include copies of newsletters, current brochures, flyers, or links to websites or other web-based items.